 Master's and PhD student are permitted to register for a maximum of 3 course credits, in addition to the nominal credits in their degree program, without additional charge.
 All course/thesis credits "registered/attempted" 1, will be charged tuition and compulsory fees on a "per credit" basis.
 Attempted credits can be charged in addition to or concurrently with, the tuition and compulsory fees charged on the nominal program credits or, while being assessed continuation/time-limit extension fees.
 Additional course credits will be charged in any term where a registration increases the total number of credits registered, to more than the 3 allowable additional course credits.

-- Courses with grade notation "DISC", "MED", "F" as outlined in the Graduate Calender, § Academic Regulations, as well as imposed sanctions requiring extra course credits, are counted as "course credits registered/attempted"
+- Courses with grade notation "DISC", "MED", "F" as outlined in the Graduate Calendar, § Academic Regulations, as well as imposed sanctions requiring extra course credits, are counted as "course credits registered/attempted"

 8. "Elective" and 'Hors programme' courses